saikiranchalla1/sql-labs/SQL/Labs/Lab-5.md

 This lab presents recipes that allow you to find information about a given schema.
 For example, you may wish to know what tables you’ve created or which foreign keys are not indexed.
 All of the RDBMSs in the lab provide tables and views for obtaining such data.
 The recipes in this lab will get you started on gleaning information from those tables and views.
 There is, however, far more information available than the recipes in this lab can show.
 Consult your RDBMSs documentation for the complete list of catalog or data dictionary tables/views.

 __TIP__
-_For purposes of demonstration, all the recipes in this lab assume the schema name SMEAGOL._
+_For purposes of demonstration, all the recipes in this lab assume the schema name C##SCOTT._

 ## 5.1.
 Listing Tables in a Schema
 #####PROBLEM
 You want to see a list all the tables you’ve created in a given schema.

 ####SOLUTION
-The solutions that follow all assume you are working with the SMEAGOL schema.
+The solutions that follow all assume you are working with the C##SCOTT schema.
 The basic approach to a solution is the same for all RDBMSs: you query a system table (or view) containing a row for each table in the database.

 DB2
 Query SYSCAT.TABLES:

 	select tabname
 	  from syscat.tables
-	 where tabschema = 'SMEAGOL'
+	 where tabschema = 'C##SCOTT'
 Oracle
 Query SYS.ALL_TABLES:

 	select table_name
 	  from all_tables
-	 where owner = 'SMEAGOL'
+	 where owner = 'C##SCOTT'
 PostgreSQL, MySQL, and SQL Server
 Query INFORMATION_SCHEMA.TABLES:

 	select table_name
 	  from information_schema.tables
-	 where table_schema = 'SMEAGOL'
+	 where table_schema = 'C##SCOTT'
 #### DISCUSSION
 In a delightfully circular manner, databases expose information about themselves through the very mechanisms that you create for your own applications: tables and views.
 Oracle, for example, maintains an extensive catalog of system views, such as ALL_TABLES, that you can query for information about tables, indexes, grants, and any other database object.